Who Was In The Civil War By Stewart Sifakins

 In charge of Virginia's fledgling military might, he was mainly involved in organizational matters.
 As a Confederate brigadier general, and later full general, he was in charge of supervising all Southern forces in Virginia.
 In the first summer of the war he was given his first field command in western Virginia.
 His Cheat Mountain Campaign was a disappointing fizzle largely due to the failings of his superiors.
 His entire tenure in the region was unpleasant, dealing with the bickering of his subordinates-William W. Loring, John B. Floyd, and Henry A. Wise.
 After this he became known throughout the South as "Granny Lee. " His debut in field command had not been promising, but Jefferson Davis appointed him to command along the Southern Coast.

 Early in 1862 he was recalled to Richmond and made an advisor to the president.
 From this position he had some influence over military operations, especially those of Stonewall Jackson in the Shenandoah Valley.
 When Joseph E. Johnston launched his attack at Seven Pines, Davis and Lee were taken by surprise and rode out to the field.
 In the confusion of the fight Johnston was badly wounded, and that night Davis instructed Lee to take command of what he renamed the Army of Northern Virginia.
 He fought the second day of the battle but the initiative had already been lost the previous day.
+Later in the month, in a daring move, he left a small force in front of Richmond and crossed the Chickahominy to strike the one Union corps north of the river.
+In what was to be called the Seven Days Battles the individual fights-Beaver Dam Creek, Gaines' Mill, Savage Station, Glendale, White Oak Swamp, and Malvern Hill-were all tactical defeats for the Confederates.
+But Lee had achieved the strategic goal of removing McClellan's army from the very gates of Richmond.

 This created a new opinion of Lee in the South.
 He gradually became "Uncle Robert" and "Marse Robert."
 With McClellan neutralized, a new threat developed under John Pope in northern Virginia.
 At first Lee detached Jackson and then followed with Longstreet's command.
 Winning at 2nd Bull Run, he moved on into Maryland but suffered the misfortune of having a copy of his orders detailing the disposition of his divided forces fall into the hands of the enemy.
 McClellan moved with unusual speed and Lee was forced to fight a delaying action along South Mountain while waiting for Jackson to complete the capture of Harpers Ferry and rejoin him.
 He masterfully fought McClellan to a stand still at Antietam and two days later recrossed the Potomac.

+Near the end of the year he won an easy victory over Burnside at Fredericksburg and then trounced Hooker in his most creditable victory at Chancellorsville, where he had detached Jackson with most of the army on a lengthy flank march while he remained with only two divisions in the immediate front of the Union army.
+Launching his second invasion of the North, he lost at Gettysburg.
 On the third day of the battle he displayed one of his major faults when at Malvern Hill and on other fields-he ordered a massed infantry assault across a wide plain, not recognizing that the rifle, which had come into use since the Mexican War, put the charging troops under fire for too long a period.
 Another problem was his issuance of general orders to be executed by his subordinates.

 Returning to Virginia he commanded in the inconclusive Bristoe and Mine Run campaigns.
 From the Wilderness to Petersburg he fought a retiring campaign against Grant in which he made full use of entrenchments, becoming known as "Ace of Spades" Lee.
 Finally forced into a siege, he held on to Richmond and Petersburg for nearly 10 months before beginning his retreat to Appomattox, where he was forced to surrender.
 On January 23, 1865, he had been named as commander in chief of the Confederate armies but he found himself too burdened in Virginia to give more than general directives to the other theaters.